Comparison · NinjaTrader 8

 Two layers, not two alternatives

 Meridian Guard's Session P&L Below trigger covers the financial-outcome job: configure any dollar threshold and Guard will disconnect the broker when it is reached.
-That is table stakes.
 The behavioral signal layer, the PSI, the adaptive baseline, the graduated response system: those are what the previous generation of tools never built.

 Where this comparison sits in context